fylgja/site/src/components/pagination.md

 will tell the user that this is the current page.
 And it is also used to give it the active item style.

-### With pagination buttons and ellipsis.
+### Pagination with buttons and ellipsis.

 If you need a more complex pagination with buttons and ellipsis.
-You can nest the pagination with buttons.
-And there is a class `.pagination-ellipsis`, for adding a gap in you pagination items.
+You can nest the pagination with buttons and there is a class `.pagination-ellipsis` for adding a gap in you pagination items.

 ```html